automatisch/automatisch/packages/docs/pages/apps/hubspot/connection.md

 13. Paste the **Client ID** value into Automatisch as **Client ID**, respectively.
 14. Paste the **Client Secret** value into Automatisch as **Client Secret**, respectively.
 15. Click the **Submit** button on Automatisch.
-16. Now, you can start using the Spotify connection with Automatisch.
+16. Now, you can start using the HubSpot connection with Automatisch.